apache/apisix/docs/en/latest/architecture-design/deployment-role.md

 ![traditional](../../../assets/images/deployment-traditional.svg)

 In the traditional deployment mode, one instance can be both DP & CP.

-There will be a `conf server` listens on Unix socket and acts as a proxy between APISIX and etcd.
+There will be a `conf server` listens on UNIX socket and acts as a proxy between APISIX and etcd.

 Both the DP part and CP part of the instance will connect to the `conf server` via HTTP protocol.

 Here is the example of configuration: